 Extended Family as Caregivers

-More and more, grandparents and other family members are becoming caregivers to a loved one with an intellectual and developmental (I/DD).
-Many of the resources on this website apply to both parent and non-parent caregivers.
-However, grandparents and other relatives sometimes require extra resources to help support their new role as the primary caregiver.
+Grandparents and extended family caring for a loved one with intellectual and developmental (I/DD) represents a growing trend.
+Many of the resources on our website apply to both parent and non-parent caregivers.
+However, grandparents and extended family may require additional resources to support their role as the primary caregiver.

 - County Boards of Social Services: Apply for government financial assistance and referrals to other community services.
 Ask about TANF: Temporary Assistance for Needing Families, Food Stamps, Daycare, Subsidized Guardianship, Kinship Foster Care, and Rent Assistance.